Skip to main content

 The program seeks to recognise the disproportionate impact natural disasters have on Aboriginal communities and the central role they play in leading recovery efforts.

-Six projects were funded under the program’s first round in 2023 and round two recipients will be announced in October 2024.
+Six projects were funded under the program’s first round in 2023 and 10 under a second round in 2024-25.

 The Aboriginal Culture and Healing Flood Recovery Grant Program’s objectives are: